Nanocloud/nanocloud/README.md

 ## RDP/Guacamole Options

-You can use RDP options detailled on [Guacamole documentation](http://guacamole.incubator.apache.org/doc/gug/configuring-guacamole.html#rdp).
+You can use RDP options detailed on [Guacamole documentation](http://guacamole.incubator.apache.org/doc/gug/configuring-guacamole.html#rdp).
 Use config variables with 'rdp' prefix and option name in camel case.

-All options are Guacamole defaults except follows:
+All options are Guacamole defaults except the following:

 - rdpSecurity (Nanocloud defaults to nla)
 - rdpIgnoreCert (Nanocloud defaults to true)